Jess' picture of the food at the private barbecue at Six Senses Zighy Bay

 As it was a scorcher of a day, we decided to head to the pool and enjoyed soaking up the gorgeous views.
 That evening we were kindly invited to enjoy cocktails with the General Manager at the Private Reserve which was amazing and probably the biggest villa I have ever seen.
 It has multiple bedrooms with a copper bath in the master bedroom that has no taps − just air holes where the water fills up from the bottom − and is a timeless piece of Omani heritage which the owner purchased specifically for the resort.
 This villa is ideal for weddings, big family groups or functions.
 As the sun set we returned back to the Summerhouse for our evening meal, which again was the highest quality of food.
 I enjoyed a smoked duck carpaccio starter and grilled prawns with mango butter sauce for my main.
 We all commented on the high standard of food we received.
 We then went to the Zighy bar where we enjoyed cocktails beneath the stars.

 Day 3 - Paragliding at Six Senses Zighy Bay We arrived at the Spice Market for breakfast and ordered hot food − the majority of us went for the Eggs Benedict − before checking out the buffet.
 The breakfast spread was amazing and include fifteen different types of jam, Bircher museli (which was to die for) and an Arabic bread cooking station − the bread was one of the nicest things I have ever eaten.
-Lizzie had hers filled with cheese, whereas Carmen went for cream cheese stuffed with onions and tomatoes.
+One of my colleague's had hers filled with cheese, whereas the other went for cream cheese stuffed with onions and tomatoes.
 We then set off for our site inspection of the resort and saw the two bedroom villas, the Zighy pool suite categories, the herb garden and kids' club.

 Day 4 - Arrival at Six Senses Laamu It was with a heavy heart that we left Zighy Bay, as it had been an experience I will never forget and can see why it's such a huge hit with our clients.
 We took the transfer back to Dubai Airport where we boarded our flight to Male.
 This was my first time to the Maldives so I was extremely excited.
 On arrival we were met by two lovely people from Six Senses Laamu who checked in our bags for us ready for our domestic flight to Laamu.
 We were then escorted to the lounge where we enjoyed snacks and complimentary wifi until our flight was ready.
 We took the forty-minute flight and arrived at Kadadhoo where we were met by our GEM (Guest Experience Maker) who escorted us on our private transfer by Six Senses speedboat to Lamuu.